learning-quantum-computing/learning-quantum-computing-course/exercises/core-1-introduction-to-quantum/week-0-welcome-to-the-quantum-world/README.md

-# Intructions for Quantum Frameworks
+# Instructions for Installation of Quantum Frameworks/Libraries

 ## QuTiP (Quantum Toolbox in Python)